KalvinChua/Jotex-BC-eInvoice/MyInvois_LHDN_Proposal.md

 - API orchestration and error handling

 ### Azure Integration Layer:
-- Azure Functions for digital signing
+- Azure Functions for digital signing and payload preparation
-- API Management for secure communication
 - Certificate management for secure authentication
+- File-based storage for certificates and configuration
-- Storage solutions for logs and temporary files
+- Application Insights for monitoring and logging

 ### LHDN Integration Layer:
 - Secure API communication